NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 (bc-na)=
 ### [BC](./skill-tree.md#blade-counter) {term}`NA`
-Blade Counter Normal Attack is useful for when there is multiple seperate attacks incoming from an enemy and [StepC WA](#stepc-wa) would put you out of position or is unable to reach the enemy.
-This counter attack can also be used for when you are already performing a [WA123](#wa123).
+[Blade Counter](./skill-tree.md#blade-counter) Normal Attack is useful for when there is multiple seperate attacks incoming from an enemy and [Step Counter Weapon Action](#stepc-wa) would put you out of position or is unable to reach the enemy.
+This counter attack can also be used for when you are already performing a [Weapon Action Stage 1 to 3](#wa123).
 You will be moved slightly forward after starting the counter sequence.
 ```{important}
 This does not include the potency of the Weapon Action itself!
 ```